 Splenectomy

-For most people with lupus who have an enlarged spleen, it is a mild-to-moderate complication that can contribute to low platelet counts (thrombocytopenia) of 60,000 to 150,000/microL.
-The most common reason for people with lupus to have low platelet counts is that healthy platelets are attacked by the immune system and then get trapped in the spleen.
-It is rare for splenomegaly to become serious, but when platelet counts become very low and do not improve with medications, removing the spleen may help.2
+For most people with lupus who have an enlarged spleen, it is a mild to moderate complication that can contribute to low platelet counts (thrombocytopenia).
+In most cases, people with lupus have low platelet counts because their immune system mistakenly attacks healthy platelets, which are then trapped in the spleen.2

 What is a splenectomy?

-A splenectomy (spluh nek’ tuh mee) is the medical term for a surgery to remove your spleen.
-The surgery may be performed laparoscopically (minimally invasive surgery) or open (traditional) surgery.
+A splenectomy is the medical term for surgery to remove your spleen.
+The surgery may be performed laparoscopically (minimally invasive surgery) or open (traditional) surgery.1,2

 When is a splenectomy recommended?

 At one time, splenectomy was the only option to treat thrombocytopenia caused by lupus.
-Today, many doctors prefer to treat low platelet count (below 20,000 to 30,000/microL) with steroids and other immunosuppressants.1-2
+Today, many doctors prefer to treat low platelet count with steroids and other immunosuppressants.1,2

 Is splenectomy safe for people with lupus?